CalPlug/ESP8266_Load_Controller/Source Code/April2018Update/ESP8266 Application/README.md

 such as a button is pressed.
 This function lets the user reset the hardware or clear the saved credentials within the EEPROM.
 Note: This does not clear the MQTT credentials.
 Only the WiFi credentials is cleared.

+There are currently independent WiFiManager libraries that have EEPROM saving features.
+However, the quality of those libraries are not the best.
+In the future, there may be an implementation of WiFiManager that has this feature.
+Keep an eye out for that.